enso-org/enso/docs/language-server/protocol-language-server.md

 replaced with separate settings allowing to arbitrarily modify the library version from the IDE.

+The `uploadUrl` is the URL of the library repository that accepts library uploads.

 The metadata for publishing the library can be set with [`library/setMetadata`](#librarysetmetadata).
 If it was not set, the publish operation will still proceed, but that metadata will be missing.